-On 19 December 2015, the Board of Directors of Bank of Portugal announced that Banif was "at risk of insolvency or insolvent" and started an urgent resolution process of the institution through the partial or total sale of its activity, which was completed on 20 December 2015 through the sale to Banco Santander Totta S.A.
-(BST) of the rights and obligations of Banif, formed by the assets, liabilities, off-balance sheet items and assets under management.
+On 19 December 2015, the Board of Directors of Banco de Portugal announced that Banif was "failing or likely to fail" and started an urgent resolution process of the institution through the partial or total sale of its activity, which was completed on 20 December 2015 through the sale to Banco Santander Totta S.A. ("BST") of the rights and obligations of Banif, formed by the assets, liabilities, off-balance sheet items and assets under management.

-The largest portion of the assets that were not sold, were transferred to an asset management vehicle denominated Oitante, S.A.
-(Oitante) specifically created for that purpose, having the Resolution Fund as the sole shareholder.
+The largest portion of the assets that were not sold, were transferred to an asset management vehicle denominated Oitante, S.A. ("Oitante") specifically created for that purpose, having the Resolution Fund as the sole shareholder.
 For that matter, Oitante issued bonds representing debt in the amount of EUR 746 million.
-The Resolution Fund provided a guarantee and the Portuguese State a counter-guarantee.
-The operation also involved state aid, of which EUR 489 million were provided by the Resolution Fund, which was funded by a mutual contract given by the State.
+The Resolution Fund provided a guarantee and the Portuguese State a counterguarantee.
+The operation also involved State aid, of which EUR 489 million were provided by the Resolution Fund, which was funded by a loan granted by the State.

-According to the Resolution Fund's 2018 annual report, "to ensure that the Fund has, at due date, the financial resources necessary to comply with this guarantee, if the principal debtor - Oitante - defaults, the Portuguese State counter-guarantees the referred bond issue.
-Until 31 December 2018, Oitante made partial prepayments of EUR 360.961 million, which reduces the amount of the guarantee provided by the Resolution Fund to EUR 385.038 million.
-Considering the anticipated reimbursements, as well as information provided by Oitante's Board of Directors regarding 2018 exercise, it is envisaged that there are no relevant situations that could trigger the guarantee provided by the Resolution Fund".
-On 13 July 2019, Oitante states that "at the end of the current month, July 2019, the debt reimbursed since it was incurred will reach 57.7%".
+According to the Resolution Fund's 2019 annual report, note 21, "to ensure that the Fund has, at maturity, the financial resources necessary to comply with this guarantee, if the principal debtor - Oitante - defaults, the Portuguese State counter-guarantees the referred bond issue.
+Until 31 December 2019, Oitante made partial early repayments of EUR 546,461 thousand, which reduces the amount of the guarantee provided by the Resolution Fund to EUR 199,539 thousand.
+Considering the early repayments, as well as information provided by Oitante's Board of Directors regarding 2019 exercise, there are no relevant situations that could trigger the guarantee provided by the Resolution Fund".
+Also, according to the 2019 Resolution Fund's annual report, "at the date of approval of this report, the debt repaid since it was incurred is above 73%".